XORGanon/cards/README.md

 * WIP
 ```
 ### Line breaks
-To add line breaks, e.g. to make a list in a description, type a vertical bar `|` where you want the new line to begin.
+To add line breaks in a property text, e.g. to make a list in a description, type a vertical bar `|` where you want the new line to begin.

 ### Images
 To add images, do three things: